Thinking of upgrading to Windows 8?

 Windows 8 launched at the end of October 2012.
 When a new version of Windows hits, PC sales often get a boost.
 That didn’t happen.

 It more than didn’t happen.
-Some say Windows 8 harms PC sales.
-IDC expected a post-Windows 8 launch bump in PC sales.
+Some say the new version of Windows harms PC sales.
+IDC expected a post-launch PC sales bump.
 It now forecasts a downturn.

-While the PC buyer response to Windows 8 is lacklustre from PC buyers, it also isn’t a hit with upgraders.
+While the PC buyer response is lacklustre, it also failed with upgraders.

 Microsoft’s cunning plan